JimmyKenMerchant/jimmy-codeviewer/README.txt

 c. '[spansearch_all id="text" background-color="blue"]Some String[/spansearch_all]':
 Searches the string "Some String" on all lines of id "text" which named in 'codeview' series then changes "Some String" background-color to blue.
 This shortcode does not require sequenced line numbers of made tables by 'codeview' series.

 To search for some special chars, you may need escape chars.
 WordPress shortcodes specially hate raw ">" and "<", even in the enclosed content (between a shortcode and its slashed shortcode), otherwise shortcodes will be broken.
 Shortcode values should not contain [, ], ", ', <, >.
-Plus, in the enclosed content, ', ", & will be html entities because of safety, e.g., use "\x3E" for ">", less-than and "\x3C" for "<", greater-than.
+See the newest text of "https://codex.wordpress.org/Shortcode_API".
+Plus, by adding a code, ' (single quotation), " (double quotations) and & (ampersand) in the enclosed content will be HTML entities because of safety.
+To search special chars, use "\x3E" for ">", less-than and "\x3C" for "<", greater-than.
 To put spaces in attribute values, use quotes.
 Spaces in unquoted values will be broken.

+In the enclosed content, just use typed chars.
+No need of escape char for space, etc. Even if you want both 1 byte and 2 bytes chars.
+Besides, if you want to search HTML entities such as "&nbsp;" use unicode escape, just as "\xA0", "\u00A0" or "\u{00A0}".
+In making attributes of each shortcode, escape chars translate actual chars.

 'spansearch' series have these attributes below.